Cluster Resource Management for Dynamic Workloads by Online Optimization: Experimental Evaluations - IaaS Procurement

 \subsubsection{Each job executed independently}

-Using a blend of three different type of HiBench jobs \cite{Huang2012HiBenchA}, we evaluate the objective values, under different configurations, for the blended workload as described in section \ref{sec:annealing}.
-We simulate a stream of independent jobs and record their average execution times under configurations provided by the annealing process, i.e., number of VM instances of a certain type where each VM type is characterized by a number of cores and memory allocated per core.
+Using a blend of three different type of HiBench jobs \cite{Huang2012HiBenchA} (we set the weight factor $\lambda = 5$, which we empirically found suitable for our experiments), we evaluate the objective values, under different configurations, for the blended workload as described in section \ref{sec:annealing}.
+We generate a stream of independent jobs and record their average execution times under configurations provided by the annealing process, i.e., number of VM instances of a certain type where each VM type is characterized by a number of cores and memory allocated per core.
 Figure \ref{fig:blend_ec2} depicts the objective values for different configurations of such blended workload.
-The peaks in figure \ref{fig:blend_ec2} evaluates the objective values when using storage-optimized instances \footnote{Latency to local storage was not a significant performance factor in our experiments.
+The peaks in figure \ref{fig:blend_ec2} evaluate the objective values when using storage-optimized instances\footnote{Latency to local storage was not a significant performance factor in our experiments.
 Hence, AWS instances that use Elastic Block Store (EBS) are also emulated using SSDs, but with their actual AWS pricing.}.
-As presented previously in section \ref{sec:annealing}, annealing can overcome local minima, especially at higher temperatures.
-Note that different ordering of the categorical instance types in defining the search space may introduce local minimums that are not global.
+Note that different ordering of the {\em categorical} instance types in defining the search space may introduce local minimums that are not global.
+Annealing can overcome local minima more quickly at higher temperatures $\tau$.

 We replace the pricing of storage-optimized instances with a hypothetical family of instances for better comparisons (i.e., all families of instances have similar local storage performance) shown in figure \ref{fig:eval_blend}.
 Figure \ref{fig:eval_temp} shows different simulations of jobs streams while performing annealing under different temperatures.
 The red dots represent different service-cluster configurations.
 From figures \ref{fig:eval_temp} and \ref{fig:eval_temp_2}, we can observe that more exploration is performed by annealing as the temperature $\tau$ increases.
-Furthermore, figure \ref{fig:eval_find_min} shows that as the temperature increases, the annealing process more quickly finds the configuration with the minimum objective, but with greater service variation due to higher service exploration.
+Furthermore, figure \ref{fig:eval_find_min} shows that as the temperature increases, the annealing process more quickly finds the configuration that minimizes the objective\footnote{In this paper, in order to assess the annealing mechanism, we separately identify by exhaustive search the configurations that globally minimize the objective under consideration.}, but with greater service variation due to higher service exploration.